bohendo/blog-content/clippings/time-management-for-sys-admins.md

  - loc 2574 - good SAs assume that a truck may hit them tomorrow and the company should be able to continue in their absence.
 Taking a long vacation is one way to test the coverage plan

  - loc 2589 - To keep your inbox clean, you need to have a plan for what you’re going to do with every email message you receive.
-Each possibility has to end with “delete the message,”

- - loc 2589 - To keep your inbox clean, you need to have a plan for what you’re going to do with every email message you receive.
 Each possibility has to end with “delete the message,” or your inbox will start to fill up.

  - loc 2612 - Once a month I evaluate the lists I’m subscribed to and unsubscribe from one of them.
-This

- - loc 2612 - Once a month I evaluate the lists I’m subscribed to and unsubscribe from one of them.

  - loc 2617 - If you aren’t sure if an email list is useful, it isn’t.

- - loc 2626 - My goal is to touch each email only once.
-By touch, I mean deal with it and send it to its final resting place.

  - loc 2626 - My goal is to touch each email only once.
 By touch, I mean deal with it and send it to its final resting place.
 If I don’t have time to read a message, I let it sit unread.